- Traffic congestion, while inconvenient, is a sign of a thriving economy.

 - Include Georgia’s research universities in solutions.

-A study from the Brookings Institution notes that just 38 percent of working-age metro Atlanta residents have access to transit, and that only 22 percent of jobs are accessible by transit within 90 minutes.
-In Augusta, just 30 percent of working-age residents had access to transit and only 16 percent of jobs were accessible.
+Even before COVID-19, the region’s access to transit was limited.
+A study from the Brookings Institution notes that just 38% of working-age metro Atlanta residents have access to transit, and that only 22% of jobs are accessible within 90 minutes.
+In Augusta, just 30% of working-age residents had access to transit, with only 16% of jobs transit-accessible.
 Low-income residents without access to transportation lose economic opportunity.

-In a 2012 statewide referendum in 12 regions, voters in three regions supported a 10-year, penny special purpose local option sales tax (T-SPLOST) to fund transportation projects within their regions.
-Legislators returned in 2015 with a Transportation Funding Act to raise more than $900 million for transportation projects statewide.
-Among its measures, the new law converted the taxes on motor fuel to a 26 cents statewide excise tax dedicated to transportation; addressed concerns that the regional T-SPLOST proposals were too broad by allowing a county TSPLOST; enabled a fractional sales tax, and imposed a user fee of $200 for alternative-fuel automobiles.
+The Transportation Funding Act of 2015 is expected to raise almost $1 billion annually for transportation projects statewide.
+Among its measures, the law converted the taxes on motor fuel to a 26-cent statewide excise tax dedicated to transportation.
+It also addressed concerns that regional transportation special-purpose local option sales tax (T-SPLOST) proposals were too broad by allowing a county T-SPLOST.
+It enabled a fractional sales tax and imposed a user fee of $200 for alternative-fuel automobiles.

 Embrace funding alternatives

-Contracting out mass transit services has proven to be money-saving for Gwinnett, Cobb and other local governments in Georgia.
-Outsourcing paratransit and other demand-response systems are another option; increasingly around the nation, local governments are stepping back to hire Uber and similar ride-share services to serve their paratransit needs and save taxpayer dollars.
+The private sector contracting of mass transit services has proven to save money for Gwinnett, Cobb and the Georgia Regional Transportation Authority, and future contracts need to be competitively bid.
+Suburban transit providers also need to increase their service as metro Atlanta’s population increases.
+Outsourcing paratransit and other demand-response systems are another option.
+Increasingly around the nation, local governments are stepping back to hire Uber and similar ride-share services to serve their paratransit needs and save taxpayer dollars.

 Plan for a future of transportation innovations

-Instead of arguing for costly taxpayer-funded expansion of antiquated modes such as heavy rail, light rail and streetcars that require a lengthy commitment, Georgia policymakers should prepare for the future.
-Millennials and senior citizens who forego personal vehicles, for example, are likely to eschew bus and rail in favor of taxis and ride-sharing, door-to-door services such as Uber and Lyft and auto rentals by the hour.
-Instead of handicapping such options with taxes, fees and regulations to perpetuate government’s outdated options, legislators and policymakers should loosen the reins and examine how to facilitate consumers’ private-sector choices.
+As technology evolves, so do transportation choices.
+As the introduction noted, driving remains by far the most popular commute mode in metro Atlanta.
+More than twice as many people work from home as take transit.
+Millennials and senior citizens who forgo personal vehicles are likely to eschew bus and rail in favor of taxis and ride-sharing, door-to-door services such as Uber and Lyft, and auto rentals by the hour.
+Instead of handicapping such options with taxes, fees and regulations to protect politically favored monopolies, legislators and policymakers should loosen the reins and examine how to facilitate consumers’ private-sector choices.

-Autonomous cars will be ubiquitous in a decade and policymakers should be planning how to adapt Georgia’s roads to such commuter technology.
-Consider how quickly travelers have moved from static, in-car GPS to smartphone-based, real-time and crowd-sourcing apps including Waze, Google Maps, gas price locators, weather apps, and combined-commute apps such as Roadify and OneBusAway, used by Cobb, Gwinnett and MARTA transit authorities.
-GDOT NaviGAtor, Georgia’s traffic management system that informs the public via websites, 511 telephone services and overhead bulletin boards, updates only every 15 minutes, according to the Georgia Department of Transportation.
+Society of Automated Engineers (SAE) level 4 autonomous cars (highly automated, with drivers having the option to control the car) will be ubiquitous in a decade.
+Policymakers must study how to adapt Georgia’s roads to such commuter technology.
+Consider how quickly travelers have moved from static, in-car GPS and state-run 511 systems to smartphone-based, real-time and crowd-sourcing apps including Waze, Google Maps, gas price locators, weather apps, and combined-commute apps such as Roadify and OneBusAway, used by Cobb, Gwinnett and MARTA transit authorities.

 Include Georgia’s research universities in solutions

-The next step is to adapt the technology to Georgia – or Georgia to the technology – by cultivating a climate friendly to the innovation, from liability policy to friendly roads.
-Georgia’s research universities should examine the state’s road network to recommend mobility applications, including parking, infrastructure standardization, regulatory requirements and locations for demonstration lanes and pilot projects, as well as considering the mobility possibilities on the state’s imminent toll network.
+The next step is to adapt the technology to Georgia – or Georgia to the technology – by cultivating a climate friendly to innovation.
+Georgia’s research universities should examine the state’s road network to recommend mobility applications, including parking, infrastructure standardization, regulatory requirements and locations for demonstration lanes and pilot projects, as well as considering the innovative mobility possibilities on the state’s imminent toll network.